-After reviewing the available information, the EIB-CM found areas of non-compliance with the EIB's own procedures and standards in relation to allegation 1 (Appendix 4 provides more details).
-Consequently, the EIB-CM issues the following recommendations and suggestions for improvement to the Bank, as provided in the table below.
+In April 2021, the EIB-CM issued an initial assessment report establishing the allegations.
+After reviewing the available information, the EIB-CM found areas of non-compliance with the EIB's own procedures and standards in relation to allegation no 1 on project's negative impacts on the environment and non-compliance with the relevant regulatory framework (Appendix 4 provides more details).
+Consequently, the EIB-CM issues a recommendation and suggestions for improvement to the Bank, as provided in the table below.
+Finally, the EIB-CM notes that allegation no 2 was found ungrounded.